open-telemetry/semantic-conventions/docs/attributes-registry/messaging.md

 | `messaging.gcp_pubsub.message.ordering_key`     | string | The ordering key for a given message.
 If the attribute is not present, the message does not have an ordering key. | `ordering_key` | ![Experimental](https://img.shields.io/badge/-experimental-blue) |

 ## Messaging Kafka Attributes

+This group describes attributes specific to Apache Kafka.

 | Attribute                           | Type    | Description                                                                                                                                                                                                                                 | Examples   | Stability                                                        |
 | ----------------------------------- | ------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------- | ---------------------------------------------------------------- |